Textualize/textual/README.md

 Textual apps are equally at home in the browser as they are the terminal.

-Any Textual app may be served with "textual serve" &mdash; so you cah share your creations on the web.
+Any Textual app may be served with "textual serve" &mdash; so you can share your creations on the web.

 Here's how to serve the demo app: